An updated RCN money guide gives nursing staff quick and easy access to advice says Claire Cannings, RCN Senior Welfare Adviser

 Becoming savvy with your spending will help you to cut costs where possible and make the most out of your pay packet each month.
 In tough times, even small changes can make a big difference and help reduce the stress of making ends meet.

-Here are some top tips, taken from The RCN Money Guide for HCAs, HCSWs, APs, Trainee Nursing Associates and Nursing Apprentices, to help you make the most of your finances.
+Here are some top tips to help you make the most of your finances.